sariha/hyperlinks-stats/Explanation.md

 ### REST endpoint

 Rest endpoint is registered in the `Rest` class.
-It handles the incoming data from the frontend script and stores it in the database using the `Links` class.
-The endpoint is registered with the `register_rest_route` function, which allows us to define a custom route for our API.
+It handles the incoming data from the frontend script and stores it in the database using the `Links` class. \
+The endpoint is registered with the `register_rest_route` function, which allows us to define a custom route for our API. \
+I used a Nonce to ensure that the request is coming from the frontend script and not from a malicious source.
+The nonce is generated in the `Assets` class and passed to the frontend script, then it is sent with the request to the REST API endpoint.
+This adds an extra layer of security to the plugin.

 ### Storage
 I decided to use a custom database table to store the links data.
 This allows us to have more control over the data and avoid using options or CPT to store data.
 The table is created when the plugin is activated using the `register_activation_hook` function in the `Plugin` class.
 The plugin should remove the table when deactivated, but it is not implemented in this version.